MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-cross-play-games.md

 Ingesting an XDK+UWP game requires 4 major steps:

 1. Create your UWP product in Partner Center.

-2. Create your XDK game in XDP, selecting the platforms you want to share XBL configuration across.
+2. Create your XDK game in Partner Center, selecting the platforms you want to share XBL configuration across.

-3. Bind your UWP product information to your XDK product in XDP.
+3. Bind your UWP product information to your XDK product at Partner Center.

-4. Configure and publish Xbox Live through XDP.
+4. Configure and publish Xbox Live through Partner Center.

 This article details these four steps, to make it as easy as possible to ingest XDK+UWP cross-platform games.